EmoNet-Voice: A Fine-Grained, Expert-Verified Benchmark for Speech Emotion Detection: Related Work

-These existing datasets, summarized and contrasted with our contributions in Table~\ref{tab:ser_datasets_reformatted}, highlight a clear gap.
-While valuable, they are often restricted by licensing, limited in scale (both in total hours and number of utterances), offer a narrow range of emotion categories (typically 9 or fewer), rely on human actors which limits the privacy-preserving access to sensitive emotions, and many lack multilingual support. \emonetbig and \emonetbenchmark directly address these shortcomings by providing a large-scale, openly licensed, synthetic, multilingual corpus with a significantly expanded emotion taxonomy.

-\textbf{Taxonomic limitations exacerbate data-scarcity and theoretical gaps.} Modern affective science models emotions as context-dependent and graded rather than discrete~\cite{barrett2017theory,lindquist2013constructionist}.
-Dimensional (valence–arousal–dominance) and multi-label schemes~\cite{russell1980circumplex,zhang2020multi} better capture blended affect, yet almost all benchmarks still assign a \emph{single discrete label} per clip.
-When intensity annotations exist, they typically rely on crowdsourcing and show low agreement~\cite{kajiwara2021wrime,stappen2021muse}.
+\textbf{Taxonomic limitations exacerbate data-scarcity and theoretical gaps.} Modern affective science models emotions as context-dependent and graded rather than discrete~\citep{barrett2017theory,lindquist2013constructionist}.
+Dimensional (valence–arousal–dominance) and multi-label schemes~\citep{russell1980circumplex,zhang2020multi} better capture blended affect, yet almost all benchmarks still assign a \emph{single discrete label} per clip.
+When intensity annotations exist, they typically rely on crowdsourcing and show low agreement~\citep{kajiwara2021wrime,stappen2021muse}.
 Consequently, the community lacks benchmarks that reflect contemporary understanding of emotion as multidimensional and graded, particularly for sensitive affective states that cannot be ethically collected from human participants.
 Expert-validated intensity annotations across multidimensional affective spaces are missing from existing benchmarks, and we fill this critical gap by contributing \emonetbenchmark with 12,600 carefully chosen clips whose emotional \emph{presence} and \emph{intensity} we had annotated by psychology experts, yielding a high-agreement subset.
-We overcome the taxonomic, scale, and ethical limitations of existing corpora by combining broad multilingual coverage, a 40-category taxonomy grounded in contemporary affective science~\cite{cowen2020mapping,barrett2017theory}, and privacy-preserving synthetic speech generation, offering the first benchmark that provides \emph{expert-validated} ratings across a multidimensional affective space.
+We overcome previous taxonomic, scale, and ethical limitations by combining multilingual coverage, a 40-category taxonomy grounded in contemporary affective science~\citep{cowen2020mapping,barrett2017theory}, and privacy-preserving synthetic speech generation, offering the first benchmark that provides \emph{expert} ratings across a multidimensional affective space.